Over the years some ‘improvements’ have been made. They include:

 Reversing (and front) Cameras

 Despite having Reversing Sensors I have managed to hit posts twice!
 After the last time I realised it was time to fit a camera.
 The camera is just above the rear number plate and is powered up when reverse gear is selected.
 Trickiest part was threading the cables through the existing rubber sleeve between the rear door and roof and then getting the cables along the roof space above the headlining toward the front of the ‘van.
 The 5″ dash mounted monitor is sharp and bright.
 All parts were obtained cheaply on Ebay – that’s where I found the front camera, designed to fit in the ‘V’ of the VW bonnet badge.
 I used a DPDT relay to disconnect the rear camera and select front.
-Very handy when manoeuvring in tight spaces.
+Very handy when maneuvering in tight spaces.

 A bigger ‘Loo’